makerdao/community/faqs/mkr-token.md

 ## How are MKR tokens created or destroyed?

 MakerDAO launched with 1,000,000 MKR tokens at its inception.
 The tokens are created and destroyed under different circumstances.
 MKR is destroyed when the Maker Protocol’s system surplus exceeds a minimum threshold, resulting in excess Dai being auctioned for MKR that is then destroyed.
-Inversely, when the Maker Protocol is running a deficit and the system debt exceeds a maximum threshold MKR is created and auctioned for Dai in order to recapitalize the system.
+Inversely, when the Maker Protocol is running a deficit and the system debt exceeds a maximum threshold, MKR is created and auctioned for Dai in order to recapitalize the system.

 ## What responsibilities do MKR holders have?